 While some people just decide to visit Panama City for just a day or skip it all together before heading to one of the beach towns, it really is worth getting to know.
 Here’s a quick guide I’ve put together on all there is to do and see in Panama City, Panama.

 2) Dress Nicely.
 Panama City is a place where people live & work – not a beach town.
 So if you choose to walk around in shorts, flip flops, and a tank top you will look like a “gringo”.
-GUYS especially do not wear shorts out in the evenings because you risk not being able to get into some of the bars and restaurants.
+Shorts are ok during the day but GUYS especially do not wear shorts out in the evenings because you risk not being able to get into some of the bars and restaurants.

 3) Tipping is not the norm.
 You don’t need to tip the taxi driver, the man selling empanadas on the street, or the lady at the cash register.
 These people will actually be confused about the money you’re leaving and might try to give it back.
 You can however leave a 10% tip (or a little more if you received good service) at restaurants.

 4) There are no addresses.
 Street signs and addresses aren’t really a thing in Panama City, which can make finding spots a bit difficult.
-Luckily the majority of the points of interest show up in Google Maps so you can use that to navigate to where you need to go.
+Luckily the majority of the points of interest show up in Google Maps (Apple maps does not work well) so you can use that to navigate to where you need to go.

 5) Use Uber to get around.
 Taxis are not metered and drivers like to rip tourists off so save yourself some money and have a pleasant transportation experience by downloading Uber.
 Be sure to slide the marker over to Uber X for the more economically priced service and most of your rides within the city will cost approximately $3.
 If you’re a first time Uber user you can enter the promo code UBERPTYLIFE for $10 off your first ride.